-In 1830 the Mother of God appeared three times at the mother house of the Sisters of Charity of St. Vincent de Paul on the rue de Bac in Paris.
+In 1830 the Blessed Mother appeared three times at the motherhouse of the Sisters of Charity of St. Vincent de Paul on the rue de Bac in Paris.
 She manifested Herself to the humble postulant Sister (now Saint) Catherine Labouré.
-This is how St. Catherine Labouré described this encounter when the Medal of the Immaculate Conception was revealed:
+Here is how the Saint described the encounter when the Medal of the Immaculate Conception was revealed:

 The front of the Medal represents Mary Most Holy standing on the earth, Her foot crushing the head of the serpent, and Her hands outstretched in a gesture of motherly compassion to all who ask Her assistance.
-The prayer reflects Her title as the Immaculate Conception defined infallibly 24 years later on December 8, 1854, by Venerable Pope Pius IX in his encyclical Ineffabilis Deus.
+The prayer reflects Her title as the Immaculate Conception defined infallibly twenty-four years later on December 8, 1854 by Venerable Pope Pius IX in his encyclical Ineffabilis Deus .
 The rays of light from Her hands symbolize the graces She is eager to bestow on those who wear Her Medal and pray to Her.

-Within two years, the first medals were made and distributed in France, having been given the approval of the Archbishop of Paris.
-Blessings began to shower down on those who wore it and it quickly became known as the Miraculous Medal.
+Within two years, having been given the approval of the Archbishop of Paris, the first medals were made and distributed in France.
+Immediately, blessings began to shower down on those who wore it and it quickly became known as the Miraculous Medal’.
 In just a few years, millions were being distributed.
 No sacramental of the Church had made such an impact on the Church since the Rosary had routed the Albigensians and the Turks.
-It works miracles literally and seems to specialize in the impossible, the conversion of the hardened sinner, the cure of the hopelessly ill.
-With the exception of the Holy Cross, no other Christian symbol was ever so widely multiplied or was ever the instrument of so many marvelous results.
+It works miracles, literally, and seems to specialize in the impossible: the conversion of the hardened sinner, the care of the hopelessly ill.
+With the exception of the Holy Cross, no other Christian symbol was ever so widely multiplied, or was ever the instrument of so many marvelous results.

 Our Lady said to St. Catherine, Come to the foot of the altar ...
 There graces will be shed upon all, great and little, who ask for them.
 Graces will be especially shed upon those who ask for them.